tobz/tobz.github.io/index.md

-Over a decade of writing software, operating operating, and over--sometimes under--engineering things.
+Over a decade of writing software, operating software, and over--mostly under--engineering it.
 Embedded electronics, cannabis cultivation, woodworking, homelabbing, and more.
 Caveat lector.